 Before this trip, during this trip, I had a small wave of self-pity wash over me because I felt a little useless.
 I didn’t want to think about the future because I didn’t think I had much of a future to come back to.

-In this moment, the clouds wafted over the mottled gray of the Little Rockies on the brim of Glen Canyon farther west.
-Those clouds scarved the summits as the sharp peaks knifed them like cotton.
+Frothy clouds wafted over the mottled gray of the Little Rockies on the brim of Glen Canyon farther west.
+Those clouds scarved the summits as the sharp peaks tore them like cotton.
 Mountains of mystery, poured with awe.
 The higher peaks of the Henry’s – Hillers, Pennell and Ellen – which I glimpsed between the passings of storms, hinted of snow gathered in their granite clefts.

 In this moment, everything came flooding in.
-There was so much to my life, so much to do, so many ways to serve.
+There was so much to my life, so much to do, so many ways to help.
 I was stricken with gratitude.
 Heaven came back.
 Not the heaven that comes with mystic beauty, not the one burgeoning with the hope of some future promise, but the paradise born of love for my very good fortune.
 Life, having seemed empty when I looked at it through the prism of the wastes of time which bespoke of an empty future stretching years until my gray death, flooded with possibility, culminating in reality when I lived Now.

 God always was, and never will not be, yet can only be found Now.
 God never was.
 In the past, God had died.
 It had been trampled on by disillusionment, betrayed by our false memories and the abuses of history.
 In the future, God will never come to be.
-Always almost arriving in the promise of a better future, in the hope of heaven that never comes, like the next dune rises as soon as I summit this one.
+Always almost arriving in the promise of a better future, in the hope of heaven that never comes, like the next ossified dune rises as soon as I summit this one.

-On the drive back home, everything was burnished in sunlight.
-I practiced seeing the beauty in all of it: utility poles, semis and semi drivers, farm implements parked along the highway, Sleeping Ute Mountain which snow and shadow molded in dimensions I’d never seen before.
-All fired in the same light, a radiance which emanated from their interior selves, which struck out from my eyes and painted them all in clarity.
+On the drive back home, everything is burnished in sunlight.
+I practice seeing the beauty in all of it: utility poles, semis and semi drivers, farm implements parked along the highway, and Sleeping Ute Mountain, which snow and shadow mold in dimensions I’ve never seen before.
+All fired in the same light, a radiance which strikes out from my eyes and paints them all in clarity.
 After all, it’s my dream.
-To practice a spiritual beauty by freeing the supernal seed occulted within the shell of masking ugliness or appeal which rides on the surface of every image.
-To see through the air cleansed by chill rain to the core of every fruit.
-The land greening.
-The fields lush, bright emeralds at the foot of the snowed-in slopes of the Abajos.

-© 2022 by Michael C. Just
+© 2024 by Michael C. Just

+Mike’s short story collection, Canyon Calls, was published by Zumaya Publications in 2009.
 Mike’s novel, The Dirt: The Journey of a Mystic Cowboy, is available in softcover or eBook formats through Amazon.

-Four of his short stories have recently been published online:
+Five of his short stories have recently been published online:

 Lies, Ltd. has been published by The Mystery Tribune @ Lies, Ltd.: Literary Short Fiction by Michael C. Just (mysterytribune.com)